zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 ```

 {% hint style="info" %}
 Having trouble with this command?
 You can use `poetry` or `pip` to install the requirements of any ZenML integration directly.
-In order to obtain the exact requirements of the GCP integrations you can use `zenml integration requirements azure`.
+In order to obtain the exact requirements of the Azure integration you can use `zenml integration requirements azure`.
 {% endhint %}

 The only configuration parameter mandatory for registering an Azure Artifact Store is the root path URI, which needs to